-10. Urban Domain: Karachi, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Sialkot, Sargodha, Bahawalpur, Hyderabad, Sukkur, Peshawar, Quetta and Islamabad are considered as large cities.
+12. Urban Domain: Karachi, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Sialkot, Sargodha, Bahawalpur, Hyderabad, Sukkur, Peshawar, Quetta and Islamabad are considered as large cities.
 Each of these cities constitutes a separate stratum, further sub-stratified according to low, middle and high income groups based on the information collected in respect of each enumeration block at the time of demarcation/ updating of urban area sampling frame.

-11. Remaining Urban Areas: In all the four provinces after excluding the population of large cities from the population of a defunct administrative division, the remaining urban population is grouped together to form a stratum.
+13. Remaining Urban Areas: In all the four provinces after excluding the population of large cities from the population of an administrative division, the remaining urban population is grouped together to form a stratum.

-12. Rural Domain: Each defunct administrative district in the Punjab, Sindh and NWFP is considered an independent stratum whereas in Balochistan, each defunct administrative division constitutes a stratum.
+14. Rural Domain: Each administrative district in the Punjab, Sindh and NWFP is considered an independent stratum whereas in Balochistan, each administrative division constitutes a stratum.